 Immediate action required: Call 999 or go to A&E if you or your child:

-- has a circular rash that's darker in the middle and lighter around the outside after having an infection or starting a new medicine
+- have a rash spreading across the body, or a circular rash that's darker in the middle and lighter around the outside, after having an infection or starting a new medicine

-- has a rash and the skin is itchy, red, swollen, blistered or peeling
+- have a rash and the skin is itchy or painful, red, swollen, blistered or peeling

-- has tightness in the chest or throat
+- have tightness in the chest or throat

-- has a swollen mouth, face, lips, tongue or throat
+- have a swollen or sore mouth, face, lips, tongue, throat or eyes

 These may be signs of a serious reaction like Stevens-Johnson syndrome and may need immediate treatment in hospital.